 - Accommodations and Cost: Dispersed camping (100 feet minimum from marked trails) is permitted in Eldorado National Forest, except in Desolation Wilderness, at no cost.
 Developed campgrounds, such as Zephyr Cove in Nevada and Bayview in California, typically start at $10 per site, per night for walk-ins.
 In Desolation, there are about 45 primitive campgrounds with varying numbers of sites, some of which are reservable and others available only on a first-come basis.
 Each camper must buy a separate backcountry permit.

 - Pickup and Transportation Considerations: Despite its somewhat isolated location, the Tahoe Rim Trail’s loop structure and airport shuttle service make it surprisingly easy to get to without a car.
-However, the North and South Lake Tahoe Express shuttles don’t directly serve the trail, so you can’t schedule pickups.
+However, the North Lake Tahoe Express and South Tahoe Airporter don’t directly serve the trail, so you can’t schedule pickups.
 And while cabs do serve the Lake Tahoe area, especially closer to population centers, you shouldn’t count on cell service at any particular trailhead, so scheduling a ride ahead of time is a must.
 If you have the time and stamina, completing the entire loop may be logistically easier (and less stressful).

 In today’s fast-paced world, not everyone has a week – let alone a month – to get away from civilization with an outdoorsy fitness vacation.
 But if you’re lucky enough to have a generous vacation allowance at your job or make your own schedule as a freelancer, spending an extended time away from the pressures of the daily grind can be a truly life-changing experience.